Martinus Putuhena: Later life and career

-Later life

 After his retirement from Billiton, Putuhena began working in the private sector, starting a consulting firm to advise on the construction of an Indonesian Atomic Energy Agency facility.
 The project was halted in 1965 due to the 30 September movement, causing Putuhena's firm to go bankrupt and forcing him to sell his house to move to a smaller one in Tebet, then within the city outskirts.
 His finances recovered in the 1970s as he formed another consulting firm and began winning projects from the government.
 He received the Star of Mahaputera, 3rd Class from president Suharto on 13 August 1976.
 He had by then moved to another small house in Pasar Minggu, which was demolished by a road expansion in 1976.

 Putuhena died on 20 September 1982, at the Gatot Soebroto Army Hospital in Jakarta.
 He had been suffering from complications of hypertension and diabetes for several years.
 By then, he had fallen into obscurity, with his former colleagues and family only finding out about his condition from a newspaper article in late August 1982.
 He was buried at the Kalibata Heroes' Cemetery.
 He had seven children with Leen Wattimena.